AdobeDocs/experience-manager-64.en/internal/concept-topic.md

 ## Note Types

-Here are available <note> elements.
+Here are available &lt;note&gt; elements.
 We primarily use "note" and "important" attributes.
 We should consider applying styles to the "warning", "caution", and "remember."

 >[!NOTE] {grayBox="false"}
 >